 The Company's executive officers participate in McCormick's Severance Plan for Executives (the "Severance Plan").
 The Severance Plan provides for severance and other benefits to eligible employees if they experience an involuntary termination without "cause" or a voluntary termination for "good reason," each as defined in the Severance Plan.
 An eligible employee who experiences such a termination and executes (and does not revoke) a general release of claims against the Company will receive the payments and benefits described below under "Potential Payments Upon Termination or Change in Control."
 The Change in Control features of the Severance Plan are needed to allay the uncertainty that executives can experience while the possibility of a Change in Control exists, thereby allowing them to both operate in the best interests of the Company and stockholders, as well as to remain at the Company through the desired retention period.
 The Board believes that the Severance Plan allows the Company's executives to continue effectively executing their management responsibilities without being influenced by the uncertainty of their personal situations.
-In the event of an involuntary termination outside of a Change in Control situation, we consider these benefits important to attract executive talent to the Company.
-In addition, they help create a stable work environment in which the executives are provided certain economic benefits in the event their employment is terminated.
+In the event of an involuntary termination outside of a Change in which the executives are provided certain economic benefits in the event their employment is terminated.
 A general release from claims is required to obtain these benefits, making this a mutually beneficial arrangement.